Meet Sara Deen

 2023

-In 2023, Sara and her husband, with their long-time friends, became business partners and small business owners as they opened a small urgent care in Torrance.
+Sara and her husband became small business owners as they opened a small urgent care in Torrance, helping to expand access to healthcare in the South Bay.

 2024